FinCube-23/DAO-Proposal-Governance/README.md

 | User-management-service      | NestJS, PostgreSQL, Auth0    |
 | Web3-proxy-service          |       NestJS, Alchemy, Web3JS          |

-<! -- backend folder will contain more details regarding each of the services and the API  -->
+Backend folder contains more details regarding each of the services and the APIs.

 ### Frontend Services

 <! -- we can add the screenshots from our project to this -->

 ### Web3 services
-<! --   contract er basic details  -->
+Web3 services contain the smart contracts, smart contract testcases, deployment, UUPS proxy deployment functionalities.

 ## Installation

 To get started with FinCube, follow these steps: